deploymenttheory/terraform-provider-jamfpro/docs/go-styleguide.md

    - Use clear, descriptive file names that indicate their content
    - Break down large schemas into manageable components

+5. Comments:
+   - Use comments sparingly and only when necessary
+   - Comments should explain *why* something is done, not *what* is being done
+   - The code itself should be self-documenting for the "what"

+6. Function Naming Conventions:
+   - `ResourceNAME()` functions always return the schema and should be the only exported function
+   - Standard CRUD operations follow lowercase naming: `create`, `read`, `update`, `delete`
+   - Helper functions use descriptive names that clearly indicate their purpose

+7. Schema Descriptions:
+   - Schema key descriptions follow a common sense approach
+   - Descriptions don't always match the API documentation exactly
+   - Focus on clarity for Terraform users rather than API documentation verbatim

 ## Repository Structure

 ```